forj-oss/forj-docker/README.md

   rake clean should call docker_clean.sh so that all the docker images configured by DOCKER_WORKAREA are removed from the host machine.
 * publish the forj-docker gem as a part for review.forj.io process for publishing step.
+* create a release task for forj-docker, and add that to review.forj.io with release notes changes.

 ## DONE
 * forj-docker is now a gem, and forj-docker init is the first command to install rake task for custom projects.